afeng9889/YouTube_Trends_Project/README.md

 - **Michelle**: created new column for engagement rate of viewership

 ### Individual Roles for the week 2
-- **Andy**: added new code for counting frequency of tags in the file
+- **Andy**: added new code for counting frequency of tags in the file, and drafted Naive Bayes machine learning
 - **Syed**: created a database in PGAdmin using CSVs
 - **Harry**: created initial Google slides presentation/html
 - **Michelle**: added updated engagement rate